Mathematics

 A study is made of the basic structure of two-dimensional Euclidean geometry.
 Geometry is based on undefined terms (point, line, and plane), defined terms, and postulates, all of which are used to prove theorems and solve problems deductively.
 Understanding of these and fundamental concepts is achieved through a study of lines, segments, angles, polygons, and circles.
 In this course, the methods of proof are generally approached through carefully selected examples.
 Additionally, the use of instructional technology is used to reinforce concepts and develop performance assessments.

-PREPARATION: Mastery of Algebra I (8th Grade) and successful completion of Geometry H (9th Grade)
+PREPARATION: Mastery of Algebra I (7th or 8th Grade) and successful completion of Geometry H (8th or 9th Grade)

 This is a rigorous course that serves as a precursor to Pre-Calculus H and Calculus AP.
 During the first marking period, students use their previously mastered algebra skills as they learn the major concepts and skills of the second year of algebra, all of which are then applied throughout the remaining three marking periods.
 Operations and transformations are performed on these functions to produce other more complicated functions, which are also analyzed.
 Probability and statistics through the study of central tendencies, is also explored.
 Application of concepts is reinforced through lab experiments and math modeling.
 Properties of functions and relations are reviewed and the study of the circular, algebraic, exponential and logarithmic functions is extended.